vmathm/Imago-English-v2/docs/frontend.md

-## Ranking Page
+## Leaderboard Page

-The `/ranking` route displays three leaderboards using DataTables:
+The `/leaderboard` route displays three rankings using DataTables:

 1. **Top 3 Students of All Time** – Sorted by each user’s highest `max_points`.
 2. **Student Ranking** – Lists all students ordered by a computed `Total` value (`points` × `study_streak` when `study_streak > 0`).